rsgrt/l3dl-re/README.md

 This script was modified from the base L3 module and named as such because it depends on N_m3u8DL-RE instead of yt-dlp/aria2c/ffmpeg/mkvmerge.
 This project is more of vinebatch's successor that is faster and better.

-Since most big VODs have their dedicated downloaders, this is aimed for smaller sites that have no custom payload needed.
+Since most big VODs have their dedicated downloaders, this is aimed for smaller sites that have no custom payload needed but you can modify it to your specific use case.
+I have already made multiple custom downloaders from this base script.
 This is initial release and will likely contain bugs that will either be fixed in the future or not.

 Requirements:
 - These should be on your PATH (use latest): mkvtoolnix/mkvmerge, shaka-packager.exe